ChemistryNarwhal/Lindt/README.md

 lindts history is iportnde...

-Because linds was the ferst compne to make
+Because linds was the ferst compne to make a good tasting chocotate.